NatalyaUu/NatalyaUu/README.md

 ###

-<p align="left">✨ Creating bugs since 2023.<br>📚 I'm currently learning QA Automation<br>🎲 Fun fact: I like books, yoga, bicycle and quality items.<br><br>I'm a journalist.
-Not long ago I realized that at this stage of my life I want to completely change my field of activity.
-In terms of soft skills, journalism is similar to testing, so I decided to try it.
+<p align="left">✨ Creating bugs since 2023.<br>📚 I'm currently learning QA Automation<br>🎲 Fun fact: I like books, yoga, bicycle and quality items.<br><br>   I'm a journalist.
+Not long ago I realized that at this stage of my life I want to completely change my field of activity. <br>   In terms of soft skills, journalism is similar to testing, so I decided to try it.
 I was not mistaken.
-Captivated.
-For me, testing has become a part of the quality of my life that I can change.
+Captivated. <br>   For me, testing has become a part of the quality of my life that I can change.
 For myself.
 For people.
-For peace.
-Doing well from the very beginning is my principle.
-Thoughtfulness, responsibility, personal interest, desire for self-development are my helpers.</p>
+For the world. <br>   Doing well from the very beginning is my principle.
+Thoughtfulness, responsibility, personal interest,<br> desire for self-development are my helpers.</p>

 ###